*Cue scrolling text*

 If you’re not already focusing on great quality content for your site, you need to start.
 Take a look at your key areas and see if you can improve what’s there or create brand new descriptions focusing on giving the user the information they need!

 Is your blog looking a little neglected?
-Start posting regular updates to get fresh content back on the site, check out our blog on choosing effective blog topics to get started.
+Start posting regular updates to get fresh content back on the site.